laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 Bootup
 ------

-Root password, network setup for 'eth0', disk partitions.

-How to configure local network or wireless.
+Here a summary on what you have on the first bootup:
+- You have one harddisk.
+It has legacy 'msdos' partitioning and the first partition contains an ext4 Linux filesystem with a generic Debian Amd64 installation.
+- No root password is set.
+And now additional users are setup.
+Just login as 'root'.
+- sshd is unchanged default configuration, so root login over network is not allowed.
+(Edit /etc/ssh/sshd_config to change this.)
+- 'eth0' is setup as local network adapter and configured via dhcp.
+Change the file /etc/network/interfaces.d/eth0 to change configuration.
+(Static IPs?)

-Now log into this new system as root and execute the following commands to add a swap partition with 4GB size to the end of the disk image and resize your current filesystem to the new size (By using negative numbers, the swap partition is created at the end of the disk image.):
+Now log into this new system as root and execute the following commands to add a swap partition with 4GB size and DEBSWAP as label to the end of the disk image and resize your current filesystem to the new size.
+By using negative numbers for parted, the swap partition is created at the end of the disk image.:

     parted /dev/sda
     (parted) mkpart primary linux-swap -4096 -0